-Please note that, even if you are working from home, it is still possible to contact the confidential advisers.
 You can call or email the confidential adviser to schedule a meeting on campus, by phone or via MS Teams.
 Questions or complaints are always treated confidentially.
 The confidential adviser only takes action if the student or employees agrees to this.

 On 1 April, Arjen Berkvens started as coordinating confidential counsellor at UVA.
 In this new position Arjen will make a contribution to the further expansion and professionalisation of the work of confidential counsellors within the UVA.